 This is a new initiative in the sector and may potentially involve an increased risk to compliance.

-We have engaged with the Payment Services Authority (PSA), the Institute of Fundraisers (IoF) and the Association for Interactive Media & Entertainment AIME) about this initiative.
+We have engaged with the Phone-paid Services Authority (PSA), the Institute of Fundraisers (IoF) and the Association for Interactive Media & Entertainment AIME) about this initiative.

 As a licensed operator you must ensure that any product you offer is lawful and compliant with the Gambling Act and the Licence conditions and codes of practice (LCCP).

 We do not approve lottery schemes or provide advice about how they should be organised.
 However, if you are considering using SMS short codes you should first ensure that the arrangements are lawful and compliant with LCCP and that any potential increased risk to consumers and the licensing objectives has been assessed and, if necessary, policies and procedures put in place to mitigate those risks.

 Some of the issues you should consider and discuss with your legal advisors and any potential service provider before proceeding include: